mxkopy/vae/README.md

 Optimiser( ClipNorm(1f0), NoNaN(), ADAM(lr, (0.9, 0.99)) )
 ```

-works well, but it can easily be tuned to your case (see https://fluxml.ai/Flux.jl/stable/training/optimisers/ for inspiration).
+works well, but it can readily be tuned to your case (see https://fluxml.ai/Flux.jl/stable/training/optimisers/ for inspiration).
 A word of warning - the functions involved in sampling the Dirichlet distribution can grow explosively, so including the NoNaN() optimiser is highly recommended.

 # Training
 Training.jl provides the following function: